 Why do we celebrate Krishna Janmashtami?

-Another significant element of this festival is Dahi Handi that is celebrated on Janmashtami’s second day.
+Another significant element of this festival is Dahi Handi which is celebrated on Janmashtami’s second day.
 As a child, Lord Krishna has been called “Makhanchor” or stealing bread.
 He was stealing butter from every Gokul family.
-Dahi Handi is an event that narrates Lord Krishna’s same butter stealing activity.
+Dahi Handi is an event that narrates Lord Krishna’s same butter-stealing activity.

 An earthen pot or handi is packed with salt, salt or ghee explained, dry fruits, and milk is hung with the assistance of strings at a significant height.
 All the young local guys are gathering to make a human pyramid and climb each other to reach and break the handi.
 This is an activity that teaches the principles of work for the team.

-Janmashtami or more popularly recognized as Krishna Janmashtami, is Lord Krishna’s birthday that is observed in India with excellent fervor and zeal during the monsoon month.
-If we go through the Hindu calendar, this important day will fall on the Ashtami or Krishna Paksh’s eighth day or Bhadon’s dark fortnight month.
+Janmashtami or more popularly recognized as Krishna Janmashtami is Lord Krishna’s birthday that is observed in India with excellent fervor and zeal during the monsoon month.
+If we go through the Hindu calendar, this important day will fall on the Ashtami or Krishna Paksha’s eighth day or Bhadon’s dark fortnight month.

-Nobody really understands when the festival was born!
+Nobody understands when the festival was born!
 This festival may have discovered its foothold in our culture a thousand years ago.
-In fact, one would find different legendary stories and myths surrounding Janmashtami’s infancy.
+One would find different legendary stories and myths surrounding Janmashtami’s infancy.
 The most widely accepted view among all of them is that Lord Krishna is Lord Vishnu’s eighth incarnate.

 Historians and scholars say Lord Krishna was born biologically to Vasudeva and Devaki in a cellular jail in Dwapar Yug.
-But in a stormy night, Vasudeva had to cross the Yamuna River to pass his child to a friend in order to save the child from Kansa’s evil hands.
+But on a stormy night, Vasudeva had to cross the Yamuna River to pass his child to a friend to save the child from Kansa’s evil hands.

 People began to believe that this little kid named Krishna was among the commoners who wanted to save them from all tumultuous circumstances.
 Slowly, Nandgaon individuals began honoring Krishna’s birth in a great manner as they thought it was a lucky one this day.